 Dispose of Kitchen Grease Properly

-There are two types of grease that you’ll often find in the kitchen (yellow and brown), neither of which should go down the drain.
+There are two types of grease that you’ll often find in the kitchen (yellow and brown).
+Both types of grease should go down the drain.

 - Cooking eggs